Top Market News: What Happened In Investing Today

 No assurances can be given regarding the terms and details of any transaction, that any proposal will be made by the Group, that any proposal made by the Group regarding a proposed transaction will be accepted by the Special Committee, that definitive documentation relating to any such transaction will be executed, or that a transaction will be consummated in accordance with that documentation, if at all.

 -- to send shares up 10%.
-Nordstrom bonds fell, and according to Marketwatch the story there is concern that a private Nordstrom would lever up.
+Nordstrom bonds fell (in price, yields up), and according to Marketwatch the story there is concern that a private Nordstrom would lever up.

 How would a buyout look to you?
 EBIT is down 41% in the past five years, and net income has been cut more than in half, according to SA's financials page.
 Net margins have fallen from 6% to 2%.
 This is retail, though, so positive earnings is pretty nice.
 Revenue has grown, but operating efficiency is down.

-Less has been traveling to the bottom line as the company has been commanding more tangible assets.
+Meanwhile the company has grown its tangible assets base.
 PP&E up 51% in the past five years, buildings up 23%, land up 41%.
 Leverage has slimmed somewhat, but book value is down 55% in the trailing five year period.

 EV/EBITDA of 6 doesn't seem rotten when you're considering a full takeover.
 That might have to jump to around 7.5 with a takeover premium.
 I'd be slightly concerned that broad based high stock valuations would make this a poorly timed transaction today, but there's not much the independent directors considering the deal can do about the stock market.